OnceCallback in Practice (Part 2): Building the Core Skeleton

 token_ = std::move(token);

-All query methods are annotated with [[nodiscard]]—calling these methods is specifically to get a return value for conditional logic, so ignoring the return value is most likely a typo.
+All query methods are marked with [[nodiscard]]—calling these methods is intended for judgment based on the return value, so ignoring the return value is likely a mistake.
 The explicit keyword prevents implicit conversion to bool.

 Verifying the Core Skeleton